m-kupiec/compendium-javascript/README.md

 }
 ```

-is almost equivalent (with some differencec related to inheritance) to the following:
+is almost equivalent (with some differences related to inheritance) to the following:

 ```js
 let obj = {